 conventional physics circles, even the most advanced.

-The discovery for which Herbert, son of Slovak-American immigrants, has
+The discovery for which Herbert, grandson of Slovak-American immigrants, has

 been recognized is an extension of the Golden Rule which he calls Golden